TheAlgorithms/Python/CONTRIBUTING.md

 - Avoid importing external libraries for basic algorithms.
 Only use those libraries for complicated algorithms.
 - If you need a third party module that is not in the file __requirements.txt__, please add it to that file as part of your submission.

-#### Other Standard While Submitting Your Work
+#### Other Requirements for Submissions

-- File extension for code should be `.py`.
-Jupyter notebook files are acceptable in machine learning algorithms.
+- The file extension for code files should be `.py`.
+Jupyter Notebooks should be submitted to [TheAlgorithms/Jupyter](https://github.com/TheAlgorithms/Jupyter).
 - Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.
 - If possible, follow the standard *within* the folder you are submitting to.